MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 1) Set up an on-premises data gateway with single sign-on enabled using instructions in the [Power BI Kerberos SSO documentation](/power-bi/connect-data/service-gateway-sso-kerberos#prerequisites).

-2) Validate the set up by testing with SQL Server and Windows accounts.
+2) Validate the setup by testing with SQL Server and Windows accounts.
 Set up the [SQL Server Kerberos configuration manager](/troubleshoot/sql/connect/kerberos-configuration-manager-available).
 If you can use Kerberos SSO with SQL Server, then your Power BI data gateway is properly set up to enable Kerberos SSO for other data sources as well.

-3) Create a simple application (e.g. a command line tool) that connects to your server through your ODBC driver.
+3) Create an application (for example, a command-line tool) that connects to your server through your ODBC driver.
 Ensure that your application can use Windows authentication for the connection.

 4) Modify your test application so that it can take a username (UPN) as an argument and use the [WindowsIdentity](/dotnet/api/system.security.principal.windowsidentity.-ctor#System_Security_Principal_WindowsIdentity__ctor_System_String_) constructor with it.
 Once complete, with the privileges granted to the gateway account set up in Step 1, you should be able to obtain the user's [AccessToken](/dotnet/api/system.security.principal.windowsidentity.accesstoken) property and [impersonate](/dotnet/api/system.security.principal.windowsidentity.impersonate) this token.

 5) Once you've made the changes to your application, ensure that you can use impersonation to load and connect to your service through the ODBC driver.
 Ensure that data can be retrieved.
-If you want to use native C or C++ code to achieve this, you'll need to use [LsaLoginUser](/windows/win32/api/ntsecapi/nf-ntsecapi-lsalogonuser) to retrieve a token with just the username and use the [KERB_S4U_LOGON](/windows/win32/api/ntsecapi/ns-ntsecapi-kerb_s4u_logon) option.
+If you want to use native C or C++ code instead, you'll need to use [LsaLoginUser](/windows/win32/api/ntsecapi/nf-ntsecapi-lsalogonuser) to retrieve a token with just the username and use the [KERB_S4U_LOGON](/windows/win32/api/ntsecapi/ns-ntsecapi-kerb_s4u_logon) option.

 After this functionality is validated, Microsoft will make a change to thread the UPN from the Power BI Service down through the gateway.
 Once at the gateway, it will essentially act the same way as your test application to retrieve data.